mattschlosser/bus/README.md

 Once you have collected some data into your database, you will be able to visiualize it by.

-1. Clonning the repo
+1. Cloning the repo

 2. Running `npm install`

-3. Ensuring your `bus.db` sqlite3 db is in the root of the project
+3. Ensuring your `bus.db` SQLite database is in the root of the project

 4. Running `node . `